ryogrid/articles/skiplist_en.md

 ## Bad points of (naive) Skip List
 - Because of its probabilistic desing and lack of rebalancing, there are not few cases where access cannot be performed in log N steps, compared to the B-tree variants
-- Efficient parallel access is harder to achieve than B-tree variants
+- Efficient concurrent access is harder to achieve than B-tree variants
   - (You had better to read the section about concurrent implementation before read here...)
-  - On Skip List and B-tree variants, the threads start their search from the same starting point, and if one of the threads that goes along the same route acquires a W-lock of a node first, it will cause a contentions with the other threads and the throughput of parallel access decreases due to these
+  - On Skip List and B-tree variants, the threads start their search from the same starting point, and if one of the threads that goes along the same route acquires a W-lock of a node first, it will cause a contentions with the other threads and the throughput of concurrent access decreases due to these
   - However, in the Skip List, if a thread acquires a W-lock of a node, other threads that want to pass through the locked node is blocked at the node on all levels up to the level of the node
     - Fundamental difference may be that branch and leaf (node) locks are not separated in Skip List unlike B-tree variants
     - (I think it is necessary to take into account that there are areas that become inaccessible while rebalance is processed in the case of B-tree variants)
 - Cache efficiency is poor because accesses are also made to nodes other than the final access target node, nodes needed for skipping
   - (e.g., a node to be fetched to determine if current position has "gone too far" as described in later section)
 - Range scan (≒iterating by specifying a range) of entries can only be performed in the direction decided at the time of data structure design
-  - Although it may be possible to do it in both directions, the complexity of the logic (especially for parallel access) may increase significantly if you want to achieve it without reducing the processing efficiency too much
+  - Although it may be possible to do it in both directions, the complexity of the logic (especially for concurrent access) may increase significantly if you want to achieve it without reducing the processing efficiency too much

 # Explanation of the specifications and design of the on-disk concurrent Skip List created by the author

 ## Background of development
-- In the process of developing RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as author have explained so far, I found that it is very difficult especially to the point where parallel access supporting.
+- In the process of developing RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as author have explained so far, I found that it is very difficult especially to the point where concurrent access supporting.
 So, In order to create a Skip List index, I implemented a Skip List container
   - For this reason, the implementation exists in the code base of SamehadaDB, of which author is the main developer
   - [Reference] LevelDB (on-disk KVS), which is also used in Google Chrome and other applications, uses Skip List in its index (on-memory) to improve access efficiency to entry data in memory (not on disk)
 - Therefore, some of the explanations and design in this document may be influenced by the purpose described above